EFWob/RetroRadio/README.md

 So, _Rock_ is a valid name for a cluster, _rock_ is a valid name for a genre tag from the internet radio database, but constucts like _ROCK_ or _rOcK_ are invalid.
 When in doubt, copy the name from the web API.

-If that genre exists, the radio will start to play a random station from that genre.
+If a valid genre name has been assigned (and that genre exists in SPIFFS), the radio will start to play a random station from that genre.
 If the same command is issued again (with the same name), another (random) station from that genre will play.

-You can switch to a station direct using the command _gpreset=number_
+You can switch to a station direct using the command

+_gpreset=Number_

 where Number can be any number.
-If this number (lets call it n) is between 0 and 'number of stations in that genre' - 1, the n-th entry of that list is selected.
+If this number (lets call it n) is between 0 and 'number of stations in that genre - 1', the n-th entry of that list is selected.
 N can also be greater than the number of stations (or even below zero), modulo function is used in that case to map n always between 0 and 'number of stations in that genre' - 1.

 If no genre has been set by the _genre=XXXX_ command above, _gpreset=n_ has no effect.